action-ai-institute/sphere-prototype/README.md

 # Cleanup:
 1. `bash down.sh`

-<small>This was developed as part of the compelling demo for the year 2 site visit for the [NSF Action Institute](https://github.com/action-ai-institute).</small>
+<small>This was developed as part of the compelling demo for the year 2 site visit for the [NSF Action Institute](https://github.com/action-ai-institute) to prototype a collaboration with [SPHERE](https://sphere-project.net/)</small>